ChatGPT Account Switch Not Working: 5 Causes + Fixes

-Account switching looks instant in the UI but actually requires the browser to drop the old session cookie on auth.openai.com, pick up a new one, then chatgpt.com has to re-fetch entitlements with the new cookie.
-If any step fails, the UI shows “switched” but you are still on the old account — avatar updates, chat history doesn’t, and the worst case is your Plus subscription disappears.
+Why it happens: switching is not one click under the hood.
+The browser has to drop the old session cookie scoped to auth.openai.com, pick up a new one, and then chatgpt.com re-fetches your plan/entitlements with the new cookie.
+If any step stalls, the UI says “switched” but you’re still on the old account — the avatar may update while chat history doesn’t, and in the worst case your paid plan looks like it vanished (it didn’t; you’re just viewing the wrong account).

 Common causes

-1. Both accounts use the same SSO method — browser silently picks one
+1. Both accounts use the same SSO method — the provider silently picks one

 The most common failure.
-If both accounts use Google SSO and both have signed into Google in the same Chrome profile, accounts.google.com auto-selects the default account without asking.
+If both accounts use Continue with Google and you’re already signed into Google in the same browser profile, accounts.google.com auto-selects the default identity without asking.
+Same trap for Continue with Apple and Continue with Microsoft.

-How to judge: After login, check the email under the top-right avatar.
-Different from what you intended = SSO chose the wrong identity.
+How to judge: after login, check the email under the top-right avatar.
+Different from what you intended = the SSO provider chose the wrong identity, not ChatGPT.

-3. You’re inside a Team / Enterprise workspace
+4. You’re inside a Business / Enterprise workspace

-How to judge: Top-right avatar → does the dropdown show a workspace name (not “Personal”)?
-If yes, you’re behind a Team lock.
+How to judge: top-right avatar → does the dropdown show a workspace or company name (not “Personal”)?
+If yes, and switching out of it does nothing, an admin policy is blocking it.

-Mobile app, iPad, second browser tab all signed into the old account — each heartbeat tells OpenAI “still active”.
-The server-side session table stays warm, and the UI occasionally picks up the wrong active session ID when you switch.
+Mobile app, iPad, a second browser tab — each one signed into the old account sends a heartbeat that tells OpenAI “still active”.
+The server-side session stays warm, and right after a switch the UI sometimes picks the wrong active session ID, so it reverts to the old account after a minute.

 Before you start